h2r/pomdp-py/docs/html/_sources/examples.tiger.rst.txt

                  for s in {"open-left", "open-right", "listen"}}

        def sample(self, state):
-           # This function is not used directly during planning with
-           # POMCP or POUCT; Instead, the rollout policy's
-           # sampling process is defined through the rollout()
-           # function below.
            return random.sample(self.get_all_actions(), 1)[0]

-       def rollout(self, state, **kwargs):
-           # Indeed, you could explicitly say that the
-           # rollout sampling is just sampling from
-           # this policy model through this sample function.
-           #
-           # If you would like to implement pi(a|h) instead,
-           # you can define this function as:
-           #   def rollout(self, state, history)
+       def rollout(self, state, *args):
-           # and you would have access to a partial history
-           # that contains the [(action, observation), ...]
-           # sequence starting from the first step of the
-           # online search tree created when using POMCP/POUCT.
-           return self.sample(state)
+           """Treating this PolicyModel as a rollout policy""" return self.sample(state)

-       def get_all_actions(self, **kwargs):
+       def get_all_actions(self, state=None, history=None):
            return PolicyModel.ACTIONS

-       def probability(self, action, state):
-           # You do not need to implement this to use POMCP or POUCT;
-           # Indeed you could represent the distribution
-           # pi(a|s) explicitly for some other reason.
-           raise NotImplementedError

 `[source] <_modules/pomdp_problems/tiger/tiger_problem.html#PolicyModel>`_

+Note that the :code:`sample` function is not used directly during planning with POMCP or POUCT; Instead, the rollout policy's sampling process is defined through the :code:`rollout` function; In the example here, indeed, you could explicitly say that the rollout sampling is just sampling from this policy model through the :code:`sample` function.

 .. note::